-The TPS543620 uses $V{IN}$ , duty cycle, and low-side FET current information to generate an internal ramp.
-The ramp amplitude is determined by an internal ramp generation capacitor, $C{RAMP}$ .
-Three different values for $C{RAMP}$ can be selected with a resistor to AGND on the MODE pin (see $\frac{t}{2}\frac{j}{2}\frac{j}{3}\frac{7.3.8}{7.3.8}$ ).
+The TPS543320 uses V{IN} , duty cycle, and low-side FET current information to generate an internal ramp.
+The ramp amplitude is determined by an internal ramp generation capacitor, C{RAMP} .
+Three different values for C{RAMP} can be selected with a resistor to AGND on the MODE pin (see $\forall 2 \neq 2 \neq 7.3.8$).
 The capacitor options are 1 pF, 2 pF, and 4 pF.
-A larger ramp capacitor results in a smaller ramp amplitude, which results in a higher control loop bandwidth. $\boxtimes$ 7-6 and $\boxtimes$ 7-7 show how the loop changes with each ramp setting for the schematic in $\frac{t}{2}\frac{j}{2}\frac{j}{3}\frac{j}{3}$ .
+A larger ramp capacitor results in a smaller ramp amplitude, which results in a higher control loop bandwidth. \boxtimes 7-6 and \boxtimes 7-7 show how the loop changes with each ramp setting for the schematic in $\forall 2 \neq 2 \neq 3$.

-7.3.7 Soft Start and Prebiased Output Start-up
+7.3.7 Soft Start and Prebiased Output Start-Up

 During start-up, the device softly ramps the reference voltage to reduce inrush currents.
-There are four options for the soft-start time, which is the time it takes for the reference to ramp to 0.5 V: 0.5 ms, 1 ms, 2 ms, and 4 ms. The soft-start time is selected with a resistor to AGND on the MODE pin (see $\frac{1}{2}\sqrt{3} \sqrt{7.3.8}$ ).
+There are four options for the soft-start time, which is the time it takes for the reference to ramp to 0.5 V: 0.5 ms, 1 ms, 2 ms, and 4 ms. The soft-start time is selected with a resistor to AGND on the MODE pin (see $\pm 29 \ge 7.3.8$).

 The device prevents current from being discharged from the output during start-up when a prebiased output condition exists.
-It does this by operating in discontinuous conduction mode (DCM) during the first 16 cycles to prevent the device from sinking current.
-This ensures the output voltage will be smooth and monotonic during soft start.
+The device does this by operating in discontinuous conduction mode (DCM) during the first 16 cycles to prevent the device from sinking current, which ensures the output voltage is smooth and monotonic during soft start.